Reinventing Our Kids Education

 Thinking about his young sons and their education, Diamandis identifies the 5 issues he sees with how schools are currently run:

-ONE Grading: Putting a number or a figure on a young person’s work is demotivating and promotes a fixed mindset ie ‘I am a B student’.
+1: Grading: Putting a number or a figure on a young person’s work is demotivating and promotes a fixed mindset ie ‘I am a B student’.